keplersj/jest-runner-tslint/README.md

 #### Using Built-in Preset

-This package includes a [Jest preset](https://jestjs.io/docs/en/configuration#preset-string) which configures Jest to run Prettier on all files supported by Prettier.
+This package includes a [Jest preset](https://jestjs.io/docs/en/configuration#preset-string) which configures Jest to run TSLint on all files supported by TSLint.
 To use it set the following in your `package.json`:

 ```json
 {